github/opensource.guide/features/mastering-markdown/index.md

 - [x] This is a complete item
 - [ ] This is an incomplete item

+When you include a task list in the first comment of an Issue, you will see a helpful progress bar in your list of issues.
+It works in Pull Requests, too!

 And, of course emoji! :<nbsp>sparkles: :<nbsp>camel: :<nbsp>boom:
 </pre>
 <div class="rendered">